jandgdinh/bookSearchEngine/README.md

   ## Description
-  This application refactors a fully functioning Googgle Books API into a GraphQL API built with an Apollo server.
+  This application refactors a fully functioning Google Books API into a GraphQL API built with an Apollo server.

   ## Table of Contents
   - [Installation](#installation)